ESG reporting: Everything you need to know in 2024

 The company needs to determine how often it will report its ESG performance.
 This could be annually, quarterly or even monthly, depending on the company's needs and stakeholder expectations.

-4. Publication of information
+4. Publication

-5. Communication and Engagement
+5. Communication and engagement

 By following these steps and prioritizing ESG principles, companies can not only improve their sustainability and accountability, but also create value for society and the environment as a whole.
 Implementing ESG is an investment in a more sustainable future and a stronger, more viable business.